Avasam/Avasam.AutoSplitters/RiME/README.md

 ### Any%

-See the RiME Resources page on SRC: https://www.speedrun.com/rime/resources
+See the RiME [Resources](https://www.speedrun.com/rime/resources) page on SRC.

 ### Any% (without Tilt Clip)